jdauphant/developers-documentation/_scalingo_api/scm_integrations.md

 --- row ---

-## List all the SCM integrations of your account
+## List All the SCM Integrations of Your Account

 `GET https://auth.scalingo.com/v1/scm_integrations`